 Award Winning Author

-Nineteen-year-old Nate Watanabe last saw his grandfather, Jacob Barlowe, eight years ago, the night his grandfather killed his grandmother in a drunken rage.
-His memories of the night are as fragmented as his family which fell apart in the wake of his grandmother’s death.
+College freshman Nate Watanabe last saw his grandfather, Jacob Barlowe, eight years ago, the night his grandfather killed his grandmother in a drunken rage.
+Nate’s memories of the night are as fragmented as his family which fell apart in the wake of his grandmother’s death.
 But when his grandfather dies alone and unnoticed outside his Seattle home, Nate returns with his mother, Vicky, to prepare the house for sale.
-The pair is shocked to discover the house in disarray: Jacob died a hoarder.
+The pair is shocked to discover the home in disarray: Jacob died a hoarder.

-Seeing dollar signs in the delays, Vicky decides to call a junk hauler in to clean out the house.
-She is adamant that they not miss the spring market.
-Realizing the home and its contents may hold the answers to questions long burning in his mind, Nate, however, has other ideas.
-He convinces his mother to let him sort through the chaos, promising to finish the work before his classes resume for the spring.
-Now, he has only a handful of weeks to clean out the house in the hope ofdiscovering the truth about what really happened that night, a truth that has been hiding far longer than any of them realize.
+Seeing dollars in the delays, Vicky decides to call in the junk haulers.
+She is adamant they not miss the spring market.
+But realizing the home and its contents may hold the answers to questions surrounding the night of his grandmother’s death, Nate has other ideas.
+He convinces his mother to let him sort through the chaos, promising to finish the work before the spring semester starts.
+Now, he has only a handful of weeks to clean out the house and discover the truth, a truth that has been hiding far longer than any of them realize.

 Andrea Yarbough